benbraou/flex-layout-wiki/ngStyle-API.md

 #### Merging Classes

-Note that the default styles (specified by `style=""` and `ngStyle="..."` will be preserved (and merged) into other activation class lists UNLESS the breakpoint has specified that a style should be removed (using a null value)
+Note that the default styles (specified by `style=""` or `ngStyle="..."`) will be preserved (and merged) into other activation class lists UNLESS the breakpoint has specified that a style should be removed (using a null value)

 Below the font size and colors are changed for 'sm' and 'md' breakpoints.
 Yet for 'md', the `text-align` style remains the same as the default === 'left'.
 Deactivations of 'sm' or 'md' breakpoints to other breakpoints will result in only the default styles being re-applied.